Common Travel Area: Identification requirements

-Most transport operators permit passengers to travel within the Common Travel Area without a passport, although photo ID is required for Irish or British citizens travelling by air, and Ryanair requires all passengers to carry a passport or a national identity card.
-In 2014, a private member's bill was put before the Oireachtas (the Republic of Ireland's parliament) which proposed to prohibit transport operators from requiring the production of a passport for travel within the Common Travel Area, but it was not passed.
-The Irish Government in October 2015 started issuing passport cards, which are the same size as national identity cards of other EU countries and are accepted by all transport operators, but the issuing of a passport card requires the holder to already have a conventional passport book.
+Most transport operators permit passengers to travel within the Common Travel Area without a passport, although photo ID is required for Irish or British citizens travelling by air, and Ryanair requires all passengers to carry a passport or a national identity card, although for domestic British flights other photo ID might be accepted.

+In 2014, a private member's bill was put before the Oireachtas which proposed to prohibit transport operators from requiring the production of a passport for travel within the Common Travel Area, but it was not passed.
+The Irish government in October 2015 started issuing passport cards, which are the same size as national identity cards of other EU countries and are accepted by all transport operators, but the issuing of a passport card requires the holder to already have a conventional passport book.